Dolly Madison: History

 In 1937, Ralph Leroy Nafziger started a snack cake brand in Georgia called Dolly Madison.
-The name was inspired by first lady Dolley Madison known for elegant parties.
+The name was inspired by first lady Dolley Madison, who was known for her elegant parties, but with a different spelling of her first name.
 The brand's slogan was "Cakes and pastries fine enough to serve at the White House."
-A Dolly Madison Bakery appears in the 1932 movie Officer 13 and was named after Dolley Madison, the wife of President James Madison, although with the first name spelled differently.
-The name was used for a successful ice cream brand sold for decades in the United States in the mid-twentieth century.
-The logo featured a silhouette of Dolly Madison.
-This brand was among the products that were liquidated by Hostess due to its announced plans to go out of business on November 16, 2012.
-Apollo Global Management, who acquired Hostess Brands' Twinkies in January 2013, also acquired the rights to the Dolly Madison snack cake brands, as well as the official corporate name to Dolly Madison and Hostess Brands, with plans to resume production of the products.
+A Dolly Madison Bakery appears in the 1932 movie Officer 13 and was named after Dolley Madison, the wife of President James Madison.
+The name was also used for a successful ice cream brand sold for decades in the United States in the mid-twentieth century, with a logo featuring a silhouette of Dolly Madison.

+The snack cake brand was among the products liquidated by Hostess when it announced plans to cease business on November 16, 2012.
+When Apollo Global Management acquired Hostess Brands' Twinkies in January 2013, they also acquired the rights to the Dolly Madison snack cake brands, as well as the official corporate name to Dolly Madison and Hostess Brands, with plans to resume production of the products.

 Marketing

-Dolly Madison snacks are probably best known for their long association with characters from Charles M. Schulz's Peanuts comic strip.
+In marketing, Dolly Madison snacks are probably best remembered for their long association with characters from Charles M. Schulz's Peanuts comic strip.
 Charlie Brown and his friends appeared on Dolly Madison packages and in television commercials in the 1960s, 1970s and 1980s.
 The bakery, along with Coca-Cola and McDonald's, was a major sponsor of the Peanuts animated specials telecast on CBS during that period.
 Each pie flavor was sold with a different character on the wrapper, including: